eslint/css/docs/rules/baseline.md

 - A CSS property that isn't widely available or otherwise isn't enclosed in a `@supports` block.
 - An at-rule that isn't widely available.
 - A CSS property value that isn't widely available or otherwise isn't enclosed in a `@supports` block (currently limited to identifiers only).
+- A CSS property function that isn't widely available.

 The data is provided via the [web-features](https://npmjs.com/package/web-features) package.